-- (i) Area of habitat exceeded
+(i) Area of habitat exceeded

-- For terrestrial habitats the area values are based on the LCM2000 data; if the critical load for any individual habitat is exceeded, the exceeded area is set to the habitat area within the 1km square for that particular habitat.
-For freshwater habitats, if the FAB critical load is exceeded, the whole catchment is assumed to be exceeded and the exceeded area set to the catchment area.
+For terrestrial habitats the area values are based on the LCM2000 data; if the critical load for any individual habitat is exceeded, the exceeded area is set to the habitat area within the 1km square for that particular habitat.
+For freshwater habitats, if the FAB acidity critical load is exceeded, the whole catchment is assumed to be exceeded and the exceeded area set to the catchment area.
 The total exceeded areas for individual habitats are summarised by country.
+In previous trends reports, both terrestrial habitats and catchments upstream from freshwater habitats were included in total habitat area, leading to overlaps.
+In the current report, areas where acidity critical load is exceeded are reported separately for terrestrial habitats and freshwater catchments, and have been recalculated for previous years.
+Tables 2.2 and 2.6 and Figures 2.1 and 2.2 are thus internally consistent, although values have changed since the previous Trends Report.

-- (ii) Percentage area of habitat exceeded
+(ii) Percentage area of habitat exceeded

-- This is calculated from the exceeded areas derived in (i) and the total area of each habitat mapped in each country (Section 1.1).
-While this is a useful metric, it has its limitations, for example, when comparing exceedance results from one year to another (or one deposition scenario to another), there may very small (or no) changes in the percentage area of habitat exceeded.
+This is calculated from the exceeded areas derived in (i) and the total area of each habitat mapped in each country (Section 1.1).
+While this is a useful metric for expressing how much habitat is at risk, it does not clearly reflect decreases in the amount of exceedance.
+For example, when comparing exceedance results from one year to another (or one deposition scenario to another), there may be only small changes in the percentage area of habitat exceeded, particularly in regions with high deposition.
 This is because the magnitude of the exceedance may have reduced, but the area exceeding the critical load remains the same; the area exceeded will only reduce when the critical load is no longer exceeded.
+Even when the critical load is still exceeded, decreases in the amount of exceedance are likely to have some benefits (Rowe et al., 2017).

-- (iii) Accumulated Exceedance (AE)
+(iii) Accumulated Exceedance (AE)